-It is important to pay your tuition three weeks prior to the start of the term (Tuition Due Date), otherwise your registration may be canceled for non-payment.
-Each term, the Tuition Due Date is published on-line.
+It is important to pay your tuition on time otherwise your registration may be canceled for non-payment.
+Each term, the tuition payment deadline is published on-line.
 Payment arrangements must be made by this date to secure your registration.